|||

 Office Hours

-I am officially available in my official office (Koshinkan 428) during my official office hours (the IR office will tell you when they are), during the teaching semester.
+I am officially available in my official office (Koshinkan 428) during my official office hours (1100-1200 Weds), during the teaching semester.
 Please mail me in advance if you plan to drop by, or to arrange another time/place to meet.
 I am happy to arrange online chats as well, again mail me to make arrangements.

 Social Sites